apelegri/wechat-mini-program-wiki/README.md

 Each time you **add a route path** to `"pages"`, the framework will **automatically create** the folder and files that corresponds to the path  you just created.

-WeChat framework, brings in several **routing logics:**
+**WeChat framework, brings in several routing logics:**

  ![App affects page ](assets/routing-mode.png)

 **Routing mode description:**

 - **Initialization:**
-Once the mini-program is launched, the first page loads and calls the `onLoad` and `onShow` function.
+Once the mini-program is launched, the first page load by calling the `onLoad` and`onShow` function.

 - **Open a new page:**
 Opening a new page hides the current page and jumps to another one using the `wx.navigateTo`.